CCE - Fire Advanced Training

 Prerequisite: Successful completion of Structural Collapse Operations

 The Structural Collapse Technician course is a competency-based program designed to meet the requirements of NFPA 1670 and is FLUSAR training compliant.
 The hands-on portion teaches students how to safely and efficiently operate at the collapse site of a wood-framed/concrete block structure and offers practice in breaching, bracing, search of collapse structures and void spaces, construction of shoring and victim removal.
-Structural Collapse Technician is a 80-hour course.
+Contact hours: 80

 Rope Rescue Operations Level - FFO0916